Kapha Cleansing Immunity Soup Recipe

-So, as you can imagine, I got excited about chickpeas — and cooked a bunch of them.
-Then realized, the ONLY thing I ever really think to make with them is hummus... and, after exhausting that recipe, I felt like it was time to try something else with other ingredients in my home.
 With the transition to spring, I’ve been craving warm, light soups with a nice spice to them and decided that’s what I would make!
-Because I’ve also been thinking a lot about ways to strengthen immunity through food, in additional to my usual fresh ginger, turmeric, kale and onion, I’ve also started buying leeks, fennel, and garlic.
+Because I’ve also been thinking a lot about ways to strengthen immunity through food, in addition to my usual fresh ginger, turmeric, kale and onion, I’ve also started incorporating leeks and fennel bulb.

 Ingredients